akshaymarch7/akshaymarch7.github.io/README.md

 ## ⌨️ For The Power Users (Shortcuts)

 Don't use your mouse.
-It's 2024.
+It's 2050 already.

 | Shortcut | Action | Why? |
 |----------|--------|------|